aitime/stellarctl/docs/tutorials/create-cold-wallet.md

     --amount 10
 ```

-No you have a secondary account and an attacker could not say that this is not the only account you own.
+Now you have a secondary account and an attacker could not say that this is not the only account you own.